 Public Beaches In Cozumel

-Free Public Beaches In Cozumel, Mexico
+Public Beaches In Cozumel, Mexico

 Not everyone wants big crowds, expensive drinks, bland food or all the amenities (pool, chairs and toys).
 Some of us just want to put out a towel and read or relax peacefully.
 Well, i’ve got you covered with the list of Cozumels FREE Public beaches.